Pijnlijk3000/Anti-Phishing-Tool/README.md

 English

+First of all, the model is already done, so if you want to use the model, you can simply run the phishingdetector.py file.
+You don't have to follow these steps unless you want to train the model using a different sample size.

 This project is an email scanner that scans the body (the text) of an email.
 Based on the content of the email, the scanner will determine if the email is spam or not.

 HOW TO USE THE PROJECT